mbkoltai/ExaStoLog/doc/README.md

 initial_fixed_nodes_vals=initial_fixed_nodes_vals_list{model_index};
 ```

+In this example with the EMT model we set the input nodes ('ECMicroenv','DNAdamage') to 1, the phenotypic ('Metastasis','Migration','Invasion','EMT','Apoptosis') nodes and p53 to 0, and the Notch pathway node (Notch_pthw) to 1.

-Then with the function *fcn_define_initial_states* we assign the probability *dom_prob* among the selected states, and the remainging *1-dom_prob* probability is either uniformly or randomly distributed among the other possible states
+Then with the function *fcn_define_initial_states* we assign the probability *dom_prob* among the selected states (uniformly or randomly), and the remaining *1-dom_prob* probability is distributed (also uniformly or randomly) among the other possible states:

 ```MATLAB
 dom_prob=1;
 % if <random> the probability is randomly distributed among states, if <uniform> uniformly